favor lost, favor regained—in spite of himself

 Sforno—Italian rabbi and regarded Torah commentator (late 1400s)—chalked up Joseph’s behavior to “youthful immaturity.”

-I disagree.
-His dream flaunting, scandalous reporting of his brothers, and overall swag demeanor were firefly flashes . . . momentary peeks into Joseph’s soul character.
+Meh.
+Maybe.
+But his dream-flaunting, scandalous reporting of his brothers and overall swag demeanor were firefly flashes . . . momentary peeks into Joseph’s soul character.

-Likewise, Joseph’s soul had flashes of revelation from G-d when he was young.
-So he wasn’t suffering from a lost soul identity, reliance on his nefesh—lower part of the soul’s matrix, entrenched in this earthly realm—or ignorance of his destiny.
+Likewise, Joseph’s soul had flashes of revelation from God when he was young.
+So he wasn’t suffering from a lost soul identity or ignorance of his destiny.

-There was another thing.
-Like any of us, Joseph had to learn about prophetic gifting.
-Per Genesis (Bereishit) 37:8, his brothers hated him yet even more for his dreams and for his words.
+So, like any of us, Joseph had to learn about prophetic gifting.
+Per Genesis 37:8, his brothers hated him yet even more for his dreams and for his words.

 We need to remain intentionally prayerful on if, when, where, to whom, and how much to share.
 And if we believe things need to be shared, we should double-check our motivations.
 Is it to seek self glory, recognition, position, approval?